 Betances flap riles union

+Registration will allow you to post comments on timesunion.com and create a timesunion.com Subscriber Portal account for you to manage subscriptions and email preferences.
 Executive Director of the Major League Players Association Tony Clark answers questions at a news conference Sunday, Feb.
-19, 2017, in Phoenix.
-ORG XMIT: AZMG105 Executive Director of the Major League Players Association Tony Clark answers questions at a news conference Sunday, Feb.
 19, 2017, in Phoenix.

 Start the conversation, or Read more at Albany Times Union.